with Corinne Pardey Photography

-Photography workshops are new for 2021 as a collaboration between the UK Owl and Raptor Centre and Corinne Pardey to deliver high quality workshops to allow photographers of all abilities the chance to learn how to capture incredible photographs of stunning birds of prey.
+Photography workshops are a new collaboration between the UK Owl and Raptor Centre and Corinne Pardey Photography to deliver high quality workshops to allow photographers of all abilities the chance to learn how to capture incredible photographs of stunning birds of prey.

-These three hour workshops will see participants having the opportunity to capture images of a variety of raptors both in portrait and flying scenes in our flying arena within the Groombridge Place Estate.
+These three hour workshops will see participants having the opportunity to capture images of a variety of raptors both in portrait and flying scenes in our flying arena within the Groombridge Place Estate (unless specified elsewhere, eg. woodland).
 The key aspect of these workshops are to give participants the opportunity to practice and hone in on their existing skills with live birds of prey in controlled conditions whilst surrounded by the natural environment.

 The atmosphere of the day will be very relaxed to allow guests the time to focus on achieving their own aims of the workshop and to enable the chance to ask Corinne any questions.